GlennVL-AP/cpp-programming-slides/slides/session_3/index.md

 * std::array for static number of elements

 Note:
-* Known the number of elements at compile-time? std::array
+* Know the number of elements at compile-time? std::array
 * Don't know the number of elements at compile-time? std::vector
 ---
 ```c++